Porges/ways-to-play/src/games/nine-mens-morris/nine-mens-morris.md

   licenseVersion="2.0"
   originalUrl="https://www.flickr.com/photos/dandiffendale/8238351242/" %}

-A board carved on the capital of the Athenian trophy (or tropaion, <span lang="el">τρόπαιον</span>) from Marathon, which was constructed some time after 490 {%bce%} but destroyed at a later date.
+A board carved on the capital of the Athenian trophy (or tropaion, <span lang="el">τρόπαιον</span>) from Marathon, which was constructed some time after 490 <abbr>BCE</abbr> but destroyed at a later date.
 An image of the board carved on the decapitated capital <span lang="la">in situ</span> can be seen in @MarathonMonument [plate 32].

 </Image>